SAP Business Technology Platform

 Notable SAP BTP Services

-As of September 2022, there are 97 services available as part of SAP BTP.
+As of March 2026, there are 81 services available as part of SAP BTP.
 While it isn’t possible to list them all (you can find the whole list here), there are a number that should be highlighted.

 • ABAP environment: Used for creating ABAP cloud applications and extensions